 Is that really what we call “Tenant Referencing”?

-My point is, references don’t mean shit unless they’ve been conducted properly.
+My point is, references don’t really mean shit unless they’ve been conducted properly.
 If you’re a landlord using an agent to source tenants, it might be a wise idea to interrogate their referencing methods.

-Hopefully you’re all smart and horny enough to know why referencing tenants properly is so vital, and it’s actually a process I recommend ALL landlords to be involved with in some capacity, even those using fully-managed letting services.
+Hopefully you’re all smart and horny enough to know why thorough referencing tenants is so vital, and it’s actually a process I recommend ALL landlords to be involved with in some capacity, even those using fully-managed letting services.

 Out of curiosity